seandavi/awesome-single-cell/README.md

 - [SCORPIUS](https://github.com/rcannood/SCORPIUS) - [R] - SCORPIUS an unsupervised approach for inferring developmental chronologies from single-cell RNA sequencing data.
 It accurately reconstructs trajectories for a wide variety of dynamic cellular processes.
 The performance was evaluated using a new, quantitative evaluation pipeline, comparing the performance of current state-of-the-art techniques on 10 publicly available single-cell RNA sequencing datasets.
 It automatically identifies marker genes, speeding up knowledge discovery.
 - [SCOUP](https://github.com/hmatsu1226/SCOUP) - [C++] - Uses probabilistic model based on the Ornstein-Uhlenbeck process to analyze single-cell expression data during differentiation.
 - [scran](http://bioconductor.org/packages/scran) - [R] - This package implements a variety of low-level analyses of single-cell RNA-seq data.
 Methods are provided for normalization of cell-specific biases, pool-based norms to estimate size factors, assignment of cell cycle phase, and detection of highly variable and significantly correlated genes.
-- [SCRAT](https://github.com/zji90/SCRAT) - [R] - SCRAT provides essential tools for users to read in single-cell regolome data (ChIP-seq, ATAC-seq, DNase-seq) and summarize into different types of features.
-It also allows users to visualize the features, cluster samples and identify key features.
 - [scTCRseq](https://github.com/ElementoLab/scTCRseq) - [python] - Map T-cell receptor (TCR) repertoires from single cell RNAseq.
 - [SCUBA](https://github.com/gcyuan/SCUBA) - [matlab/R] - SCUBA stands for "Single-cell Clustering Using Bifurcation Analysis."
 SCUBA is a novel computational method for extracting lineage relationships from single-cell gene expression data, and modeling the dynamic changes associated with cell differentiation.
 - [SEPA](https://github.com/zji90/SEPA) - [R] - SEPA provides convenient functions for users to assign genes into different gene expression patterns such as constant, monotone increasing and increasing then decreasing.
 SEPA then performs GO enrichment analysis to analysis the functional roles of genes with same or similar patterns.